 What you will do

-- carry out general maintenance such as fencing and spraying weeds around the farm
+- carry out general maintenance such as fencing, spraying weeds and pest control

 - employ and train people to work on the farm

 - work with vets, farm advisers and other contractors